 “The Hunchback of Nowhere” is an episode from the first season of Courage The Cowardly Dog.
 As ever, this modern re-visioning takes inspiration from a wide history of storytelling, including from The Bible.

 Any adult viewer will know immediately that this is inspired at least partly by The Hunchback of Notre Dame, though the writers can’t expect a young audience to know this.
 Instead, they have to come up with a story which is complete in its own right while also nodding to the earlier story.
 A lot of viewers may have seen the 1996 film, however, which was only a few years old when this episode of Courage came out in 1999.
-(The Hunchback was having another moment.)
+The Hunchback of Notre Dame was having another moment.

 STORY STRUCTURE OF THE HUNCHBACK OF NOWHERE

 Taking a break from the hero’s journey and Robinsonnade structures of previous episodes, this is a carnivalesque story as seen in many picture books.
 There is no big struggle sequence in a carnivalesque story.
 Instead we have a whole lot of fun, though it can look precarious in parts.
 There is no real opponent in this story either, apart from Eustace who we already know to be his own worst enemy.